 FFXIV Dancer skills and abilities

 Now that we’ve had some time with the Dancer as part of our FF14 Shadowbringers impressions, we can give you a complete idea of how the job functions.
 Dancer will feature a balance of damage dealing and support skills that ensure it can dish out some serious punishment while also keeping allies pepped up.
+The Actions Overview page on the official game site has been updated to show the Dancer Job’s full abilities list, plus the updates to the rest of the game’s jobs.

 Your main ability is to – yeah, you guessed it – dance.
 Activating either Standard Finish or Technical Finish will replace four of your skills with different dance steps of various colours.
 Depending on the Finish skill you’ve chosen, you’ll then need to match either two or four of these colours to perform a brief routine.
 Executing this then puts you into a state called Espirit which buffs your damage and enables you to earn extra resources to use on additional attacks.